-Dr. Dmitriy Nikolavsky is a Reconstructive Urologist who serves as an Associate Professor of Urology and Director of the Reconstructive Urology department at SUNY Upstate Medical University, Syracuse NY.
+Dr. Dmitriy Nikolavsky is a Reconstructive Urologist who serves as a Professor of Urology and Director of the Reconstructive Urology department at SUNY Upstate Medical University, Syracuse NY.
 In addition to offering primary Metoidioplasty and Vaginoplasty surgeries, Dr. Nikolavsky is also an expert at treating post-operative urinary complications and provides long term follow-up care for patients who have undergone gender-affirming genital reconstructive surgery.

 Single-stage Double-face Buccal Mucosal Graft Urethroplasty for Neophallus Anastomotic Strictures.

 Schardein J, Beamer M, Hughes M, Nikolavsky D. Urology.
 2020 Sep;143:257.

 After gender-affirming phalloplasty the anastomosis between the perineal urethra (pars fixa) and the penile urethra is the most common site of stricture.
 Excisional urethroplasty after phalloplasty is known to have high failure rates due to poor vascularization of neourethra.
 Our objective is to demonstrate the feasibility of a single-stage repair of neophallus anastomotic strictures using a “double-face” urethroplasty technique.

 Prostato-Neovaginal fistula repair in a patient with prior transurethral resection of prostate

 Rebecca Sager, Daniela Kaefer, Michael Hughes, Natasha Ginzburg, Dmitriy Nikolavsky.
 Urology Video Journal, Volume 6, June 2020.